kc108/CvSU-AREC/README.md

 - [Jquery 3.3.1](https://jquery.com) - jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.
 - [AdminBSB - Material Design](https://github.com/gurayyarar/AdminBSBMaterialDesign) - AdminBSB - Material Design is a fully responsive and free admin template.** It was developed with [Bootstrap 3.x Framework](http://getbootstrap.com) and [Google Material Design](https://material.google.com) of powers.

-It's really easy to customize and usage.
-You can use for from 320px to large resolution pixels of new generation screens and mobile devices. (**Fully Responsive Material Design**)

 License
 ----------